sjdv1982/seamless/docs/design.md

 type of the checksums.
 For deep cells, the cell type is "mixed" (Seamless's default cell type), which means that you can easily access an individual element and convert it trivially to a normal Seamless cell.
-In contrast, for deep folders, the cell type is "binary", which means that buffer and value are the same.
+In contrast, for deep folders, the cell type is "bytes", which means that buffer and value are the same.
 This allows a one-to-one mapping with a folder on the file system.